Multifractality of jump diffusion processes: Introduction and main results

-Observe that the pointwise spectrum is linear up to the exponent $h=1/2$.
-Recalling Theorem \ref{theojaff}, Corollary \ref{corspec} implies that the multifractal spectrum of $\calM$ looks like that of a Lévy process, except that {the slope of the linear part of the spectrum is random} and {depends on the interval} on which we compute the spectrum.
-This remarkable property reflects the fact that the ``local Blumenthal-Getoor" index of a jump diffusion $\calM$ depends on time.
+Observe that both pointwise and local spectrum are linear up to the exponent $h=1/2$.
+Recalling Jaffard's result (see \eqref{jaffard}), Corollary \ref{corspec} implies that the multifractal spectrum of $M$ looks like that of a Lévy process, except that the slope of the linear part of the spectrum is random and depends on the set on which we compute the spectrum.
+This remarkable property reflects the fact that the local Blumenthal-Getoor index of a jump diffusion $M$ depends on time.